-Perhaps the most traditional of the Dalarna villages, LEKSAND, about 50km northwest of Falun, is certainly worth making the effort to reach at midsummer, when it stages festivals recalling age-old dances performed around the maypole (Sweden’s maypoles are erected in June – in May the trees here are still bare and the ground can be covered with snow).
-The celebrations culminate in the church boat (kyrkbåtar) races, a waterborne procession of sleek wooden longboats, which the locals once rowed to church on Sundays.
-Starting on Midsummer’s Day in nearby Siljansnäs – take the roughly hourly bus #84 from Leksand – and continuing for ten days at different locations around the lake, the races hit Leksand on the first Saturday in July.
-Leksand’s tourist office will have details of the arrangements for each summer’s races.
+Perhaps the most traditional of the Dalarna villages is LEKSAND, about 50km northwest of Falun.
+There’s little to do here other than take it easy, but it’s certainly worth making the effort to reach at midsummer, when it stages festivals recalling age-old dances performed around the maypole (Sweden’s maypoles are erected in June – in May the trees here are still bare and the ground can be covered with snow), and featuring kyrkbåtar boat races.

 If you believe the tourist blurb, then TÄLLBERG, all lakeside log cabins amid rolling hills, is Dalarna.
 Situated on a promontory in the lake 10km north of Leksand, this folksy hillside village, whose wooden cottages are draped with flowers in summer, first became famous in 1850 when the Danish writer Hans Christian Andersen paid it a visit; on his return to Copenhagen, he wrote that everyone should experience Tällberg’s peace and tranquillity, and marvel at its wonderful lake views.
 Ever since, hordes of tourists have flooded into the tiny village to see what all the fuss was about – prepare yourself for the crowds that unfortunately take the shine off what is otherwise quite a pretty little place.
 Tällberg today is also a prime destination for wealthy middle-aged Swedes, who come to enjoy the good life for a few days, savour the delicious food dished up by the village’s hotels, and admire the fantastic views out over Lake Siljan.
 To escape the crowds, walk down the steep hill of Sjögattu, past the campsite, to the calm lapping water of the lake and a small sandy beach; keep going through the trees to find a couple of more secluded spots.